Djskurt/HaborTech-Operations-Playbook/week03-systems-manager-s3.md

 AWS Systems Manager Parameter Store was reviewed as a solution for securely storing and managing operational settings, configuration values, and parameters used by multiple resources.

 Bright Path required a public resource page containing:
-HTML content
+-HTML content

-Images
+-Images

-Contact information
+-Contact information

-Downloadable forms and documents
+-Downloadable forms and documents

-- Static content requirements
 - Evidence available through the AWS environment

 ## Operational Analysis